pdx97/MS_Thesis/README.md

 # MS_Thesis
 My Master Thesis Work

-<title>Dynamic Edge Weighting in Relational Graph Convolutional Networks:
+# <h1>Title</h1>

-Enhancing Sample Efficiency via Graph Attention in Reinforcement Learning</title>
+Dynamic Edge Weighting in Relational Graph Convolutional Networks: Enhancing Sample Efficiency via Graph Attention in Reinforcement Learning

-<h1> Abstract</h1>
+# <h2> Abstract</h1>
 Reinforcement Learning (RL) has achieved remarkable success across a variety of do- mains, yet sample complexity remains a challenge, especially when actions are taken in the real world.
 To improve the effectiveness of RL, researchers have turned to deep neural net-